ValveSoftware/steam-runtime/doc/goals.md

 Even after upstream security support ends, we should be able to backport critical security fixes to our version ourselves.

+We do not necessarily require this for the runtime that is used to run the Steam client itself: the Steam client is frequently updated and versions older than the current general-availability version are not supported, so if necessary the Steam client can have a flag-day that increases its requirements to a newer runtime.

 ### New runtimes do not require newest host system